 Learning how to woodburn is so easy and fun!
-I find these wood burned spoons the perfect project for a novice and make a super cool gift idea that most certainly every one will be impressed with!
+These wood burned spoons are the perfect project for a novice and make a super cool gift idea that most certainly every one will be impressed with!
 Or you can use your artistic skills to make your own pyrography wooden spoons.
-These gems are sure to make a great conversation starter during your next get together!
+These easy wood burning gems are sure to make a great conversation starter during your next get together!

 These wood burned spoons are food safe as the designs are burned in.
 The designs are initially painted on, with this print on wood technique but the ink is then destroyed through burning with the heated tool.
 This means the designs will not rub off or wear down over time.
 My wood burning tool comes with a large variety of heads/tips and I chose a medium thin one to apply a soft burning stroke over my designs.
 Feel free to use the head/tip you prefer but if you’ve decided to use my designs, I think these look best in thin stokes.

 I didn’t use any sealant as I use these spoons for preparing food but if you feel you need to apply a finish/sealant to your wood spoons, choose a food safe one like food-safe mineral oil, coconut oil, flaxseed oil, tung oil or walnut oil (if you’re not allergic to nuts).

 Tips for choosing your wood burning tool:

 - Burning tools come in various shapes, sizes and prices.
 Choose one that is easy to hold and control with your fingers.

 - Purchase a variety of assorted burning heads/tips for your wood burning tool, don’t settle for the basic ones that come with the package.